About Vodafone broadband deals

 - Shell Energy Broadband – The energy provider formerly known as First Utility offers pretty cheap broadband with no upfront fee, on 18-month contracts, and with membership of Shell's own rewards scheme thrown in.

 - Sky – Sky has two broadband plans – offering speeds of 10Mbps and 63Mbps – available on their own or bundled with its basic TV plan, Sky Entertainment.

 - SSE – One of the UK's big six energy providers, SSE also offers broadband.
 Its plans are relatively cheap, there are no upfront charges and you leave in the first 60 days if you're not happy.

 - TalkTalk – TalkTalk promises to fix the price of your broadband for the length of your contract and its 30-day Great Connection Guarantee means you're free to leave in the first month if you're not happy.

-- Virgin Media – Virgin has the UK's fastest widely available broadband, with a top speed of 500Mbps included with its top broadband and TV bundle.
+- Virgin Media – Virgin has the UK's fastest widely available broadband, with a top speed of 500Mbps included with its top broadband and TV package.